 The partner universities will evaluate the applicants according to their PhD internal requirements.
 Successful candidates can then apply to the open Industrial Doctorate positions of the EITM Doctoral School, where they will be selected with a competitive grading system.

-As applicant you need to apply at EIT-M Doctoral School Portal providing:
+The applicants need to apply at EIT-M Doctoral School Applications Portal providing:

 - The specific contributions within the field of manufacturing

 - The interest and experience in innovation and entrepreneurship, highlighting the main aspects and impact of the future business idea of the student.